gitpod-io/gitpod-docs/doc/59_Code_Reviews.md

 Let us have a look how we can perform a code review on GitHub with Gitpod.
 We continue the example from the [previous chapter](58_Pull_Requests.md), where we created a pull request (PR).
 In the role of the reviewer you open this PR on GitHub.
-Once again, Gitpod allows you to simply follow the GitHub flow.
+Once again, Gitpod allows you to follow the GitHub flow.

 ![](images/cr-GitHub-pr.png)

 Just like the creator of the PR, you can start a Gitpod workspace by prefixing the URL or using the `Gitpod` button provided by the [Gitpod browser extension](20_Browser_Extension.md).
-Gitpod spawns a workspace and the IDE is loaded into the browser.
+Gitpod spawns a workspace and the IDE loads in the browser.

 ![](images/cr-gitpod-started.png)